Ancient Egyptian conception of the soul: Ka (vital essence)

-The kꜣ (ka) 𓂓 was the Egyptian concept of vital essence, which distinguishes the difference between a living and a dead person, with death occurring when the kꜣ left the body.
+The kꜣ (ka), 𓂓, was the Egyptian concept of vital essence, which distinguishes the difference between a living and a dead person, with death occurring when the kꜣ left the body.
 The Egyptians believed that Khnum created the bodies of children on a potter's wheel and inserted them into their mothers' bodies.
 Depending on the region, Egyptians believed that Heqet or Meskhenet was the creator of each person's kꜣ, breathing it into them at the instant of their birth as the part of their soul that made them be alive.
-This resembles the concept of spirit in other religions.

 The Egyptians also believed that the kꜣ was sustained through food and drink.
 For this reason food and drink offerings were presented to the dead, although it was the kꜣ within the offerings that was consumed, not the physical aspect.
 In the Middle kingdom a form of offering tray known as a soul house was developed to facilitate this.
 The kꜣ was often represented in Egyptian iconography as a second image of the king, leading earlier works to attempt to translate kꜣ as double.

 In the Old Kingdom private tombs, artwork depicted a "doubleworld" with essential people and objects for the owner of the ka.
 As Ancient Orient Curator Andrey Bolshakov explains:

 "The notion of the ka was a dominating concept of the next life in the Old Kingdom.
 In a less pure form, it lived into the Middle Kingdom, and lost much of its importance in the New Kingdom, although the ka always remained the recipient of offerings."

 Ib (heart)

 An important part of the Egyptian soul was thought to be the jb (ib), or heart.
 In the Egyptian religion, the heart was the key to the afterlife.

 It was essential to surviving death in the nether world, where it gave evidence for, or against, its possessor.
 Like the physical body (ẖt), the heart was a necessary part of judgement in the afterlife and it was to be carefully preserved and stored within the mummified body with a heart scarab carefully secured to the body above it to prevent it from telling tales.
 According to the text of the Books of Breathing: